eitansuez/spring-petclinic-istio/README.md

 ## Summary

-The basic idea is that there's a ton of "cruft" inside tons of files in spring-petclinic that relate to "spring-cloud": configuration for service discovery, load balancing, routing, retries, resilience, etc..
-None of that is an app's concern when you move to Istio.
-So we can get rid of it all.
+A great deal of "cruft" accumulates inside many files in `spring-petclinic-cloud`: configuration for service discovery, load balancing, routing, retries, resilience, and so on.

+When you move to Istio, you get separation of concerns.
+It's ironic that the Spring framework's raison d'être was separation of concerns, but inside a monolithic application.
+When you move to cloud-native applications, you end up with a tangle of concerns that Istio helps you untangle.

 And little by little our apps become sane again.
+It reminds me of one of Antoine de Saint-Exupéry's famous quotes, that _perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away_.

+The following instructions will walk you through deploying `spring-petclinic-istio` either using a local Kubernetes instance or a remote, cloud-based one.

+After the application is deployed, I walk you through some aspects of the application and additional benefits gained from running on the Istio platform:  orthogonal configuration of traffic management and resilience concerns, stronger security and workload identity, and observability.

 ## Local Setup